 Slow or Laggy User Interface on Samsung Galaxy Tab S8

 One of the major issues that people complain about most frequently is the laggy/sluggish user interface on the Samsung Galaxy Tab S8.
 A laggy UI means that the animations might stutter.
-Also, it takes longer to open an app or do anything on your tablet.
+Also, it takes longer to open an app or do anything on your phone.

 Sometimes the screen freezes as well.

 So, if you are facing any type of sluggish user interface on your Samsung Galaxy Tab S8, you should try these solutions.